timeflux/timeflux_dsp/README.md

-# An example Timeflux plugin
+# Timeflux DSP plugin

 This plugin provides timeflux nodes and meta-nodes for real time digital signal processing of time series.

 ## Installation